Our Funding Initiatives

 Middle School Rope Venture Revolving Globe Climber – In conjunction with the Indoor Living Classroom, Hoboken Middle School will also be unveiling an outdoor activity park which includes a number of fitness and play oriented pieces for students to use.
 This area was designed in conjunction with Stevens Institute of Technology.
 The outdoor activity park will also include a garden area, a yoga and mindfulness space, and a harmony park corner, along with reading nooks and game tables.
 The signature piece for the outdoor activity park is a Rope Venture Revolving Globe Climber.
 This piece of equipment is reflective of HPS’ health and wellness initiative and will be used before school, during the day for physical education and recess and after school.

-Spin Cycles and Equipment for Hoboken High School’s Wellness and Mindfulness Center – The redesign of Hoboken High School will enable the school to establish a Wellness and Mindfulness Center for student use throughout the day.
+Fitness Equipment for Hoboken High School’s Wellness and Mindfulness Center – The redesign of Hoboken High School will enable the school to establish a Wellness and Mindfulness Center for student use throughout the day.
 This center will be open to Health and Physical Education classes, as well as to all students during the Personal Growth Period.